 Now, once you’ve followed all the tips on the pages listed below and have a good system of organization in place and are able to maintain it, you will increase productivity and save time.
 Time lost trying to find things and time lost clearing off your desk just to work!
 Your energy will no longer be drained from a messy office space and your attitude will soar!

-But, remember when you start home office organization don’t get discouraged as it can be overwhelming and draining to just think about.
-It doesn’t have to be this way because we’re going to walk through it step by step, the easy way.
+Don't get discouraged when you start getting your office organized.
+Yes, it can be overwhelming and draining thinking about getting organized, but it doesn’t have to be this way because we’re going to walk through it step by step.
 So, take control of home office organization now with these easy tips:

 We’ll also simplify the process further by breaking down the home office into the following areas and applying the three principles listed above to each, make organizing the home office easier: